9 Best Short Treks in Nepal for Beginners

 Day 05: Trek from Nagthai to Syabrubesi (1,500m) 6 hrs

-Trekkers can visit the Tamang heritage trail from September to May, but sometimes it snows in winter.
-Because of the not-very-high elevation, the snow melts within a few days on this trekking trail.
+Trekkers can visit the Tamang Heritage Trail from September to May, but sometimes it snows in the winter.
+Because of the not-very-high elevation, the snow melts within a few days on this Trekking Trail.
 Although!
-October to December and March to May offer the best views of the Tamang heritage route.
+October to December and March to May offer the best views of the Tamang Heritage Route.
 The summer season is not perfect for the Tamang Heritage Trail.
-Lots of monsoon rainfalls make the walking path slimy in the summer.
-The driving road also might have problems with landslides during monsoon.
+Lots of monsoon rainfall makes the walking path slimy in the summer.
+The driving road might also have problems with landslides during the monsoon.

 Gosainkunda Trek